 About SNAP Recertification in Indiana

-You must undergo the SNAP recertification process if you wish to receive more benefits after your eligibility period ends.
+You must undergo the SNAP recertification process if you wish to receive more SNAP benefits after your eligibility period ends.
 Generally, you must submit a recertification form before your eligibility period ends and report any changes if they have occurred.
 You may be able to complete this process online through the FSSA portal, or by contacting your DFR office directly.

-How to Appeal a Food Stamps Denial in Indiana
+About Appealing a Food Stamps Denial in Indiana

 An applicant’s request for IN food stamps may be denied for a variety of reasons.
-If an applicant does not agree with the decision, he or she may request a fair hearing from their DFR office.
+If an applicant does not agree with the decision, he or she may request a fair hearing from the DFR office.

 An office representative will explain the appeals process and what type of information the applicant may need to bring to the hearing.
 For more information on the SNAP appeals process, download our free guide.